The Theatre School > Conservatory > Undergraduate Conservatory > Theatre Technology

 The Theatre School’s Bachelor of Fine Arts (BFA) degree in theatre technology trains students in the execution and realization of a designer’s vision.
-Theatre Technology majors collaborate with designers and other technicians to create the set, props, light, and sound for theatre and entertainment productions.
+Theatre Technology majors collaborate with designers and other artists and technicians to create the set, props, light, and sound for theatre and entertainment productions.

 Students learn from a distinguished and award-winning faculty of professional designers, artists, and technicians both in the classroom and through individual guidance and advising during production work.
-Students receive formal and informal feedback from faculty through portfolio presentations and exhibits of their work each year.

 The fourth year is a transition year, further developing students’ abilities and preparing students to enter the profession.
 Coursework includes preparation and study of the roles of managerial staff in theatre.
 Students typically work as technical directors in our production season and have the option of a professional internship of their choosing.

 At the end of each year, The Theatre School hosts a Graduate Showcase event to showcase the work of our graduating design students.
-Under the guidance of the faculty, graduating technicians prepare a showcase exhibit of their portfolio–which is presented in Chicago for technical directors, artistic directors, alumni, and other members of the theatre, film, and television industries.
+Under the guidance of the faculty, graduating designers prepare a showcase exhibit of their portfolio–which is presented in Chicago for artistic directors, alumni, and other members of the theatre, film, and television industries.

-In addition to the theatre training curriculum, students complete 52 quarterly credit hours (13 courses) in the university's Liberal Studies Program.
+Liberal Studies Program.
 Courses are taken in theatre history, writing, quantitative reasoning and technological literacy, philosophical inquiry, religious dimensions, scientific inquiry, understanding the past, multiculturalism in the United States, and electives.
 These liberal studies courses are scheduled during the first three years of the program.

 Complete the form below to receive more information about this degree program.